-Dr. Kyung Jae Lee is Assistant Professor of Department of Petroleum Engineering at the University of Houston.
+Dr. Kyung Jae Lee is Associate Professor of Department of Petroleum Engineering at the University of Houston.
 Her research topics include experimental characterization and computational modeling of subsurface systems where reactive transport occurs.

 Lotanna Ohazuruike joined the group in Fall 2018.
 His research topic is the analytical modeling of heat flow and reactive transport in engineered barrier systems for nuclear waste disposal.

 Xinwei Xiong joined the group in Summer 2018 (MS) and started PhD in Fall 2019.
 His research topic is the analytical and pore-scale modeling of clay swelling in subsurface energy and resources systems.